zhangxijing97/INFO7375_NeuralNetworks_AI/Assignments/HomeWork-Chapters15/README.md

 The \(1 \times 1\) convolution is a powerful tool in CNNs that allows for efficient network design, mixing of features, dimensionality changes, and introduces non-linearities.
 It is used to reduce computation costs and enhance the flexibility of models, making it an essential component in modern CNN architectures.

 ## 4. What is the role of residual connections in neural networks?

-# Role of Residual Connections in Neural Networks

 **Residual connections**, also known as **skip connections**, are a key architectural component in deep neural networks, especially in **ResNet** (Residual Networks) and similar architectures.
 They are used to address several challenges encountered in deep learning, primarily **vanishing gradients**, **overfitting**, and **training difficulties** in very deep networks.